brentpayne/celery-geolocator/README.md

 Celery worker that wraps and rate limits calls to geolocators.
 It uses geopy for calling geolocation APIs.

-© Celery-GoeLocator Project and individual contributors under the [MIT License](https://github.com/geopy/geopy/blob/master/LICENSE).
+© Celery-GeoLocator Project and individual contributors under the [MIT License](https://github.com/geopy/geopy/blob/master/LICENSE).